MartineauUK/wireguard/README.md

     vpn_client?_clientlist etc.

-The contents of the configuration file will be used when 'w13.conf' is activated - assuming that you have used say the appropriate WireGuard Web configurator such as Mullvads' to create the Local IP address and Public/Private key-pair for the remote Peer. e.g
+The contents of the WireGuard configuration file will be used when 'wg13.conf' is activated - assuming that you have used say the appropriate WireGuard Web configurator such as Mullvads' to create the Local IP address and Public/Private key-pair for the remote Peer. e.g

-    /jffs/scripts/S50wireguard start client 3
+    S50wireguard start client 3

  The script supports several commands: